Dr. Guntram Geser, MAS

-Guntram Geser has in-depth research experience in EU projects (IST priority and other programs) and national projects as carried out in industrial competency centers.
+Guntram Geser has in-depth research experience in projects funded under the EU Framework Programmes and other European and national research and innovation programmes.
 Main tasks in such projects are the development of ICT research & development roadmaps, technology monitoring & assessment, and studies on ICT adoption, usage, and impact.
-In particular he is interested in the role of e-learning & culture in the knowledge-based society.
+He also takes care for the data management and ethical questions of projects.

 Selected current and completed projects: